 At Business Sweden we help Swedish companies looking to invest and expand in this stable and highly dynamic economy.
 We do this through strategic advice, practical support, market insights and an extensive business network.

-Emil AkanderTrade & Invest Commissioner Singapore and Market Area Director Southeast Asia
+Emil AkanderTrade & Invest Commissioner Singapore and the Philippines and Market Area Director Southeast Asia

 What are the main advantages for expansion in Singapore?